 There are probably a million and one things you’ll want to pack when planning a trip to France.
 But a how-not-to guide?
 A list of things you should avoid doing in Paris?
+The places in Paris you can avoid and the Parisian attractions you should miss off your itinerary?
 While most guides advise you on what to do, many don’t warn of some of the mistakes first time travellers to the city can make.
 Here are 12 Paris mistakes to avoid making!

 There’s a whole world in France outside of its capital, just as there are plenty of day trips to be taken from the city well worth taking.
 Although the most famous of these is probably the glittering palace of Versailles, other popular day trips include visits to the nearby Châteaux of Chantilly, Fontainebleau, and Vincennes.

 Other interesting day trips you can easily take from Paris include a trip to Giverny (where Monet painted all of those lilies) and a venture into the nearby foodie town of Meaux.
 A type of mustard originates in this town, which even has its own variety of brie!
 Other historical excursions from the city include a visit to the medieval city of Provins, and Saint-Germain-en-Laye (birthplace of Debussy).

 #2 Sticking to well-known eateries only (and in the touristic areas)!

 The best-priced restaurants in Paris can be found away from the likes of Île de la Cité, Le Marais, and around the Eiffel Tower.
 So, when in Paris, head to other Parisian arrondissements to find the most reasonable rates.
 Districts such as the 10th, 11th, and 14th offer the best of local and authentic cuisine.